<img alt="" src="https://www.innovative-astute.com/798244.png" style="display:none;">

 So, what are the key benefits of creating a sales academy approach?

-• Delivers a boost to revenue growth/return on training investment - An academy offers a structured approach to developing the revenue-generating engine of your organisation and as the sales cycle becomes more complex, academies can help salespeople to reduce their time to competency and deliver on revenue expectations much earlier.
+An academy offers a structured approach to developing the revenue-generating engine of your organisation and as the sales cycle becomes more complex, academies can help salespeople to reduce their time to competency and deliver on revenue expectations much earlier.

-• Builds deeper, more strategic client relationships by reskilling and upskilling your sales team in new/changed roles and ways of working – the skills that sales professionals need to thrive in the changing landscape is moving at a rapid pace.
+The skills that sales professionals need to thrive in the changing landscape is moving at a rapid pace.
 Sellers are trying to distinguish your brand in markets of increasingly homogenous products and services, where quality is uniform and not the selling feature it once was.
 Add to this the increasing number of stakeholders involved in various size sales and we can see how complex sales conversations become.
 Sales professionals need access to a more sophisticated and diverse range of skills as customers insist on better service, lower prices, and a coordinated approach from their suppliers.

-• Provides career progression/reduces staff turnover and supports succession planning - with a sales academy in place, salespeople are clear what they need to do to develop and progress their careers, while the sales leadership team can set the competencies they need to succeed and grow.
+With a sales academy in place, salespeople are clear what they need to do to develop and progress their careers, while the sales leadership team can set the competencies they need to succeed and grow.
 Development opportunities have been proven to be a powerful tool for driving employee engagement and if people feel supported and valued in their role, they are more likely to stay long term.
 Unfortunately for many employers, it has taken the so called ‘Great Resignation’ that many sectors have experienced recently to realise how important this is to preserving a workforce.

-• Delivers training exactly where it is needed/creates coaching capability that motivates and delivers – taking time to think about how a sales team want and need to learn, both inside and outside the confines of a traditional physical or virtual classroom, means teams can learn on the go, and build skills incrementally – one behaviour at a time within the context of your own organisation and the natural flow of work.
+Taking time to think about how a sales team want and need to learn, both inside and outside the confines of a traditional physical or virtual classroom, means teams can learn on the go, and build skills incrementally – one behaviour at a time within the context of your own organisation and the natural flow of work.

-• Creates a common language and builds a common foundation for more effective working between and across functions and departments - Buying generic courses or programmes from different suppliers, all with different language and approaches can confuse the wider sales team.
+Buying generic courses or programmes from different suppliers, all with different language and approaches can confuse the wider sales team.
 A consistent sales language and inter-related set of behavioural skills will set your organisation apart by ensuring teams understand where customers are within the buying cycle and where more support is needed and further opportunities are to be explored.

 If you want to lead the way in customer growth and satisfaction, set about designing an academy that will not only deliver the sales results that enable your organisation to meet the needs of the future but also create the right environment for your salespeople to gain the knowledge and skills to perform at their best.